13 Apr Dead Bug 2.0: Advanced Variations

 Why The Dead Bug:

-The goal of a Dead Bug is to activate our superficial and deep core musculature while our extremities are in motion.
+Our goal with this exercise is to activate our superficial and deep core musculature while our extremities are in motion.
 If an athlete wants to perform to the best of their ability, they will need a solid foundation.
 Athletes require the ability to execute a variety of different movements (catching a pass, stealing second base, grabbing a rebound, playing defense, etc.).
 All of those movements require the core to stabilize the spine.
 If the body does not have the strength to support the spine and transmit force, it is hard to expect the core to be reflexive and have control in a dynamic environment.
 The Dead Bug creates a situation where this foundation can be built and developed to augment overall athletic performance.

 Performing The Dead Bug